-(iii) The preceptor shall not have had his or her nursing home administrator license annulled, suspended, revoked, surrendered or forfeited, nor shall the preceptor have otherwise been disciplined by the Board or have any formal disciplinary action pending or in progress against him or her.
+(iii) The preceptor shall not have had their nursing home administrator license annulled, suspended, revoked, surrendered or forfeited, nor shall the preceptor have otherwise been disciplined by the Board or have any formal disciplinary action pending or in progress against them.

 (iv) The preceptor shall not be related to the applicant.

-(3) The approval of the internship shall be withdrawn if the preceptor relinquishes his or her AOR responsibilities at the training site.
+(3) The approval of the internship shall be withdrawn if the preceptor relinquishes their AOR responsibilities at the training site.